 To start a quality assurance check on your website, ensure that all buttons are clickable and that there are no broken links.
 Then, check that all buttons are leading to the correct pages (especially if you are linking to a holiday sales page!)
 Ask yourself if your calls to action make sense and if they are engaging your audience to take your desired action.
 Keep in mind if your site is glitchy it will deter customers from making purchases.

-2. Were your holiday deals highlighted?
+2. Are your holiday deals highlighted?

 Did you create a landing page dedicated to sale items, reduced pricing and last minute deals?